 The solution to these problems is one place - JobTestPrep.
 Here you can take practice tests similar to those of CEB’s SHL under the same test conditions that you will expect in the real Santander numerical test.
 What this means for you is that you will go into the test fully prepared, knowing how to answer the questions in the best and quickest manner.
 This also gives you the confidence to know that you are aware of the challenge and you will be able to view this test as an affirmation of your skills.

 Preparing for an interview is tough as you have to really know what the interviewer wants.
 You have to use the key values that we mentioned above as well as using the STAR method for answering questions.
 This method showcases your skills and where they have been used in a productive fashion previously.
-The best way to prepare for an interview is to actually have one.
-This can be done through the help of friend however the best way to prepare is by having a real interview with a trained assessor.
-Here at JobTestPrep we offer a Skype based service where you can have an entire interview as well as receiving valuable feedback that will help you perform better when it comes to the real Santander phone interview.
+Here at JobTestPrep we offer an interview preparation package to help you perform better on your phone interview.

 Santander, SHL, and other trademarks are the property of their respective trademark holders.
 None of the trademark holders are affiliated with JobTestPrep or this website.